Enrolment or waitlist enquiries

 DIAMOND HARBOUR - TE WAIPAPA

-You will find our full day kindergarten in Diamond Harbour, overlooking the hills of Lyttelton Harbour.
+You will find our kindergarten in Diamond Harbour, overlooking the hills of Lyttelton Harbour.
 We feel very lucky to be in such a wonderful environment and our curriculum reflects how we learn, grow and explore our unique community.
-We climb trees, explore beaches, get muddy, we garden, visit Rāpaki - our local marae, watch the lambs, and explore the bushes, fields and tracks around the school.
+We climb trees, get muddy, we garden, visit Rāpaki - our local marae, watch the lambs and feed the chickens and explore our wider area.
 We learn through play, inquiry, and challenges - and we have lots of fun!

 Ko te Ahu Patiki te maunga